President of Palestine: After 2013

 In 2012, the United Nations recognized the "State of Palestine" as non-member observer state, but this did not abolish the function of President of the Palestinian Authority, as this originated from the Oslo Accords.

 Election

 Unlike the President of the Palestinian Authority, the position of President of the State of Palestine is not validated by democratic elections, but rather by the PLO Central Council.
 In 1989, the PLO Central Council elected Arafat the first President of the State of Palestine.
 At the time, the PLO that elected him was led by Arafat himself.
 After Arafat's death in November 2004, the office was vacant.
 In May 2005, four months after Abbas was elected President of the Palestinian Authority, the PLO Central Council asked Abbas to act as President of State of Palestine.
 On 23 November 2008, the PLO Central Council formalized the function by electing Abbas President of the State of Palestine.
 The PLO organs that appointed Abbas in 2005 and 2008 were and still are led by Abbas himself.

-Presidents

-Yasser Arafat

-On 15 November 1988, Yasser Arafat became the symbolic President of the State of Palestine declared by the Palestine Liberation Organization, formalized on 2 April 1989.
-In 1994, he also became the President of the Palestinian National Authority upon the PA's formal inauguration on 5 July.

-Arafat remained President until his death on 11 November 2004.